No compromises. Quality, comfort and functionality make us No. 1

 The rand is a rubber strip that runs around the boot, often over the divide between the outsole and the upper material.
 This strip plays a vital role in the durability of outdoor footwear, protecting the edges of the leather from moisture and damage.
 LOWA rands are mounted separately with the precision of an expert to ensure they are perfectly fitted to the footwear.

 LOWA almost exclusively uses rubber soles which are usually equipped with a cushioning midsole of polyurethane (PU) foam.

-Not only the underside of the shaped and cemented upper, but also the sole must be extensively pre-treated before they can be cemented together with a pneumatic press.
+As with the shaped and cemented upper, the sole of a boot must be extensively pre-treated before use.
+Once ready, it is cemented onto the footwear with a pneumatic press.
 Immediately after attachment, the bonds are cured in a cooling chamber to ensure the best connection and durability.